openedx/edx-platform/docs/course_authors/source/create_new_course.rst

 The description of your course appears on the Course Summary page that students see, and includes a course summary, prerequisites, staff information and FAQs.

+For courses on edX.org, the description is shown in the course catalog.

+On Edge, there is no course catalog and users will not find your course description.
+You must explicitly invite students to participate in your course for them to find the description.

 #.
 From the **Settings** menu, select **Schedule & Details**.
 #.
 Scroll down to the **Introducing Your Course** section, then locate the **Course Overview** field.